Home » People

 2021-2022: Taka Nah Jelah* (Honors College): Investigating the effects of maize pollen on the development of the mosquitoes Anopheles quadrimaculatus and Culex quinquefasciatus

-2018-2020: Shelby Hosch (Honors College): Effects of temperature and humidities on egg hatching and larval development of thee species of Aedes
+2018-2020: Shelby Hosch (Honors College): Effects of temperature and humidity on egg hatching and larval development of thee species of Aedes

 2016-2019: Jaclyn Everly* (Honors College): Invertebrate recolonization of Heliconia systems in Puerto Rico; Effects of larval density on feeding and success of Aedes albopictus and Culex quinquefasciatus